neuman/python-carteblanche/README.md

             return context
 ```

-Use inheretance to avoid running the same 'is_available' method twice.
+###Use inheretance to avoid running the same query twice

-The availability_key should be the same string for any Verbs that have identical 'is_available' methods.
+If some of your verbs need to run the same query to check availability, you can specify an `avalability_key` and `get_available_verbs` will store the value returned from that verb's `is_available` method.
+Any verbs that are checked after that with the same `availability_key` will use the stored value.
+Inheretance is a simple way to do this without rewriting the `avalability_key` or shared `is_available` method.

 ```python
 class ProjectMemberVerb(Verb):